 Animated Thinking: histories, theories, contexts

-Understanding how animation, in its many forms and contexts, works to communicate stories, spectacle, ideas, and feelings, is crucial to effective creative practice within the field.
+Understanding how animation, in its many forms and contexts, works to communicate stories, spectacles, ideas, and feelings, is crucial to effective creative practice within the field.
 Animated Thinking extends knowledge and understanding of the position of animation as a fundamental aspect of contemporary culture.
 It approaches this through a mapping of animation and related media histories, traditions and processes, and an exploration of its role in the emergence of the modern world.
 Focusing on theories drawn from film, art, communication and cultural studies, and applying these to specific and varied examples of animated practice, the module enables students to develop informed and systematic approaches to analytical thinking, together with an ability to communicate critical responses clearly and accurately in a variety of forms.
 The module is structured around a core series of lectures and seminars, with assessment based on the demonstration of skills in enquiry, information handling, analysis, and argument.

 CG Practices and Techniques

 This module introduces and develops an understanding of the underlying concepts of computer animation both 3D and 2D.
 It addresses particular aspects of digital animation in both practical and knowledge based domains.

 This module provides students with an introduction to a variety of two and three dimensional digital and traditional art techniques that are relevant to the animation, games and visual effects fields.
 It helps students to develop an understanding of a range of digital and traditional image generation techniques via lectures and practical workshop-based activities.
 The module teaches the students to work creatively and imaginatively while providing the technical training required to create their work.
 The students learn to apply concepts such as composition, proportion, anatomy, perspective and colour theory to their art, whether it is static or animated, traditional or digital.
 The students are also taught how to analyse the world around them visually in order to create work based on it successfully.